ClickHouse/ClickHouse/docs/en/sql-reference/functions/type-conversion-functions.md

 ## CAST(x, T) {#type_conversion_function-cast}

 Converts an input value to the specified data type.
 Unlike the [reinterpret](#type_conversion_function-reinterpret) function, `CAST` tries to present the same value using the new data type.
-If conversion can not be done then an exception is raised.
+If the conversion can not be done then an exception is raised.
 Several syntax variants are supported.

 **Syntax**